You are listening to the Sean Hannity Radio Show Podcast.

 Clinton's image is among independents is down 20.

-Trump only down eight.
+Trump only down 8.

-So there's some hope there in an MBC news poll.
+So there's some hope there.

 So we got that news out there for you today.

-President Device of Obama, let's see, the slowest recovery since 1949.
+President device of Obama, let's see, the slowest recovery since 1949.

 Wow, shocking.

-We only have millions more in poverty on food stamps and uh out of the labor force, and we've doubled the debt.
+We only have millions more in poverty on food stamps and out of the labor force, and we've doubled the debt.

 But I tell you that every day.